 Prepayments have some nuances you should know about.
 Food is quite often sold by weight, thus shoppers do not always know the final price at the stage of order registration.
 So customers make a prepayment by bank transfer or with a credit card for the highest possible order cost.
 The difference between the prepaid cost and the final price is automatically returned back to the customer’s bank account upon delivery.

 Customers that buy on their mobile devices prefer to pay using Google Pay and Apple Pay as they don’t need to enter their card and personal details.
-Check out our articles about how to add Google Pay and Apple Pay to your food platform.
+Check out our articles about how to add Google Pay and Apple Pay to your food delivery platform.

 Packaging can increase your company’s brand values and guarantee that the food is secured for the carriage.
 Don’t forget that your food packing should comply with the requirements for shipping.